epfl-ada-2018/project-pizzafels/README.md

 1) Analysis of the acccidents at the national level (When, Where do accidents happen, Who was driving, ...).
 2) Cantonal refinement: Can we find good features with a signficant correlation to the number of accidents?
 3) Predictions of the number of accidents using machine learning techniques.
-4) Recommendations to the government/the cantons.
+4) Conclusion: Our recommendations to the government/the cantons.

 ## Data Story